Responsible AI

 Accountability and Governance

 Clear lines of accountability must exist for AI-driven security decisions.
 When an AI system automatically blocks network traffic or quarantines an endpoint, someone must be responsible for that action.
-Governance frameworks for Responsible AI establish who owns these decisions, how overrides work, and what happens when AI systems make mistakes.
+Governance frameworks for responsible AI establish who owns these decisions, how overrides work, and what happens when AI systems make mistakes.

 Privacy and Data Protection